We are an expat family of five. My husband and I are both English teachers. The children, a girl and two boys, are 13, 12 and 8 years old.

 With so much work to choose from, it shouldn't be too difficult to find something that suits your abilities and preferences, but you shouldn't be too picky either!
 After all, no professional skills are required for any of these jobs.

 The expected length of stay will vary depending on your availability and the time of the year and the amount of work needed.
-It might be anywhere between a week or two, or even a month.
+It might be anywhere between a week or two, or a month or two.

 Food and drinks are on us.
 We provide one cooked meal a day, usually lunch (at 2.30pm), and if on a different timetable to ours, you are expected to do your own breakfasts and suppers, helping yourself to anything in our cupboards and the fridge.